Sp(n,1) admits a proper 1-cocycle for a uniformly bounded representation: An alternative proof of Shalom's conjecture

-at the origin is not continuous with respect to the Sobolev norm $||\,\,||_{{\hill^{r/2}(V)}}$.
-Folland showed that the multiplication by a compactly supported, smooth function on $V$ is bounded on the Sobolev space $\hill^{\alpha}(V)$ (see \cite[Theorem 4.15]{Folland1975}).
-It follows that there is a sequence $\phi_n$ of functions in $C^\infty_c(V_0)$ satisfying $6.$ and $7.$ where $V_0$ is an arbitrary small open neighborhood of the origin $0$.
-This ends our proof of the properness of the cocycle. \end{proof}
+at the origin is not continuous with respect to the Sobolev norm for $\dot{\hill}^{r/2}(V)$.
+The multiplication by a compactly supported, smooth function on $V$ is bounded on the non-homogeneous Sobolev space $\dot{\hill}^{\alpha}(V)$ (see \cite[Theorem 4.15]{Folland1975}).
+It follows that there is a sequence $\phi_n$ of functions in $C^\infty_c(\Omega_0)$ satisfying $(6)$ and $(7)$ where $\Omega_0$ is an arbitrary small open neighborhood of the origin $0$ and we are done. \end{proof}